ghc/ghc/docs/users_guide/using-optimisation.rst

     to their usage sites.
 It also inlines simple expressions like literals or registers.

+.. ghc-flag:: -fcmm-sink-alias
+    :shortdesc: Enable more complex aliasing analysis to improve the sinking pass.
+Implied by :ghc-flag:`-O2`.
+    :type: dynamic
+    :reverse: -fno-cmm-sink
+    :category:

+    :default: off but enabled with :ghc-flag:`-O2`.

+    This allows us to remove more intermediate variables in the Cmm pass.
+    For some programs this can avoid excessive spilling.

 .. ghc-flag:: -fcmm-static-pred
     :shortdesc: Enable static control flow prediction.
 Implied by :ghc-flag:`-O`.
     :type: dynamic